-The Enthusiast's PC incorporates the perfect blend of both the Entry-Level Rig and Luxury System, making this our most balanced build.
-Our intent is to keep this system within the grasp of the average computer enthusiast, essentially offering a fully loaded PC minus some of the unnecessary bells and whistles that could set you back another grand or two.
+The Enthusiast PC incorporates the perfect blend of the Entry-Level Rig and Luxury System, making this our most balanced build.
+The intent is to keep this system within the grasp of the average computer enthusiast, offering a fully loaded PC minus some of the unnecessary bells and whistles that could set you back another grand or so.

 Core System Total

-Most enthusiasts will want a slower yet much larger hard drive complementing their SSD and if that is the case when we suggest the WD Green 2TB, for just $85 its great value and performance isnít an issue here as it's probably just going to be used for multimedia content and backing up.
+Most enthusiasts will want a larger hard drive complementing their SSD and if that's the case when we suggest the WD Blue 4TB.
+It's great value and performance isn't an issue here as it's probably just going to be used for multimedia content and backing up.

-Although you could probably get by with a solid 500W PSU, that would be cutting it close with some multi-GPU configurations, so spending a few bucks more now to have headroom later makes the most sense to us.
-There are plenty of options to pick from but we really like the Silverstone ST70F-ESG 700w, it's Gold certified, offers ample power and costs just $100.
-This is a power supply I can confidently recommend as we have four of them working hard in the office most days.
+Although you could probably get by with a solid 500W PSU, that would be cutting it close with some multi-GPU configurations, so spending a few bucks more now to have headroom later makes the most sense.
+There are plenty of options to pick from but we really like the Seasonic M12II 620w.
+It's Bronze certified, offers ample power, and costs just $70.

 Mouse & Keyboard

-Between the number of possible keyboard and mouse combinations in the high-end price range, and the various uses you could be making of this system it's virtually impossible to recommend a single component.
-Keeping that in mind we have gone with a wireless combo package from Logitech.
-Their MX800 isnít cheap at $130 but it comes with a slick keyboard and chunky Performance Mouse MX (still my favourite mouse).
+Between the number of possible keyboard and mouse combinations and the various uses you could be making of this system it's virtually impossible to recommend a single component.
+However when we looked for the value middle ground, three great options came up on top: